Information ERASMUS Incoming

 Normally it is required by your home university to take courses with an ECTS equivalent of 30 points each semester.

 The courses you will take need to be agreed by the ERASMUS coordinator of your home university and by the local ERASMUS coordinator.
-To get the agreement by the local ERASMUS coordinator you can either send your Learning Agreement via e-mail or you get it signed while the office hours.
+Therefore, you have to discuss the choice of your courses with both of them before the beginning of the semester.
+To get the agreement signed by the local ERASMUS coordinator you can either send your Learning Agreement via e-mail or you get it signed while the office hours.

 Courses in English

-Most of the History courses are taught in German as for most courses you have to be able to deal with sourses which are amongst others written in German.
-Anyway there are some courses offered in English.
-These courses will be published two months before the start of semester (February/August): For the Summer semester 2018 the following are available:
+Most history courses are taught in German, as in most cases you have to be able to handle sources that are written in German.
+However, there are also some courses that are offered in English.
+These courses are published two months before the semester starts (February/August): For the summer semester 2020 the following courses are available:

 You will find more information about these courses in the course catalogue.

-Furthermore can incoming students decide to take courses from the Master in Transcultural Studies offered by the Cluster of Excellence "Asia and Europe in a Global Context: The Dynamics of Transculturality", which is completely taught in English.
+Furthermore, incoming students can decide to take courses from the Master in Transcultural Studies offered by the Centre for Asian and Transcultural Studies (CATS), which is completely taught in English.
 In addition, usually courses from other departments of the Philosophical Faculty can be chosen without problems, those may be taught in English, too.

 Certification of passed exams